chrdevmar/merge-sequelize-options/README.md

 ```

 ## Contributing
+Check out the [issues](https://github.com/ScaredIbis/merge-sequelize-options/issues) page or create one of your own.
 Please include tests with any pull requests.
 To run tests, use

 ```